-I spoke to our collaborator James Hype about this, and I wanted to know what he thought because I know that he carefully prepares pre-key shifted DJing tools in Ableton for his sets.
-James in particular key shifts a lot of acapellas, and he says they sound good – and knowing the time he spends trying to get his acapellas write in audio processing software, that’s praise indeed.
+I spoke to our tutor James Hype about this, and I wanted to know what he thought because I know that he carefully prepares pre-key shifted DJing tools in Ableton for his sets.
+James in particular key shifts a lot of acapellas, and he says they sound good – and knowing the time he spends trying to get his acapellas right in audio processing software, that’s praise indeed.

 The Ethernet (“Pro Link” in Pioneer DJ talk) is now gigabit, which allows up to six players to join a Pro Link network.

 So, these have been a LONG time in the coming, and with expectations so high, do they meet them?